hashicorp/terraform-aws-vault/examples/vault-cluster-private/README.md

 using the [consul-cluster module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster) from the Consul AWS Module.

-This example creates a private Vault cluster that is only accessible from servers within the AWS account.
+This example creates a private Vault cluster, which is private in the sense that the EC2 Instances are not fronted by a load balancer, as is the case in the [Vault Public Example](/examples/root-example).
+Keep in mind that if the Vault nodes are deployed to public subnets (i.e. subnets that have a route to the public Internet), this "private" cluster will still be accessible from the public Internet.

 Each of the servers in this example has [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) installed (via the [install-dnsmasq module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/install-dnsmasq)) which allows it to use the Consul server cluster for service discovery and thereby access Vault via DNS using the domain name `vault.service.consul`.
 For an example of a Vault cluster